6:00 am to 12:30 pm and 4:00 pm to 8:30 pm on all days

 - Power bank / Battery pack for your phone

-- Data network – you will have longer battery time if you are off the mobile data network.
+- Data network – you will have a longer battery time if you are off the mobile data network.
 So when you are using the audio guide, you may want to get off the network.

 It is good to refresh our memory on these basics.
 In South India, almost all of the key monuments will have references to gods, goddesses, and mythological tales.
 Knowing these will help one appreciate the work by artists.

 Ekambaranathar Temple (Ekambareswarar Temple) is a Hindu temple dedicated to the deity Shiva, located in the town of Kanchipuram in Tamil Nadu, India.
 It is significant to the Hindu sect of Saivism as one of the temples associated with the five elements, the Pancha Bhoota Stalas, and specifically the element of earth, or Prithvi.
-Shiva is worshiped as Ekambareswarar or Ekambaranathar, and is represented by the lingam, with his idol referred to as Prithvi lingam.
+Shiva is worshiped as Ekambareswarar or Ekambaranathar and is represented by the lingam, with his idol referred to as Prithvi lingam.
 His consort Parvati is depicted as Gowridevi Amman.
 The temple also houses Nilathingal Thundam Perumal temple, a Divyadesam, the 108 temples revered in the Vaishnava canon Nalayira Divya Prabhandam.